bamlab/ecoappscore/devicesDurability/compatibility/osCompatibility.md

 ### Grading

-- A: 95% or more of users compatible
+- A: your app is compatible with 95% or more of users
-- B: 85% or more of users compatible
+- B: your app is compatible with 85% or more of users
-- C: 80% or more of users compatible
+- C: your app is compatible with 80% or more of users
-- D: Less than 80% of users compatible
+- D: your app is compatible with less than 80% of users

 **Weight in the final calculation** : 3